ishanpurohit/aws-app-one/README.md

 - Encryption at rest using AWS KMS.
 - Private networking for operational graph resources.
 - Reusable enterprise architecture independent of any specific application framework or compute platform.

+Note: The core solution intentionally does not mandate services such as Amazon ECS, AWS Lambda, Amazon EC2, Amazon EKS, Amazon S3, AWS Step Functions, or Amazon EventBridge Scheduler.
+These services may be introduced as optional application, orchestration, ingestion, or downstream integration components based on implementation requirements.

 ---